tiepdotme/reangdeba.xyz/misc/bucket.markdown

 34. Start a company
 35. Write a self-published book (> 295 pages)
 36. Teach an online course
-37. Get 100,000 blog visits (all-time)
 38. Read 25 pages outside of studies for 90 days
 39. Study for 3 hours daily until graduation
 40. Skydive
 41. Christmas in New York
 42. Move to Seoul
-43. Speak at a college convocation
+43. Be a commencement speaker
-44. M.Tech in AI at IISc
+44. Masters degree in CS

 ### Travel